Another Not Guilty Verdict!

 The 2011 Chambers & Partners reports that David Markus "comes highly recommend him for his criminal defense work.
 Clients describe him as 'a charming man of genius intellect, who throws himself into his work to achieve the best results for his clients.'"
 The 2010 Chambers & Partners said David Markus is "the whole package," and "a creative, courageous and tenacious courtoom advocate."

 David Markus was one of 8 finalists in the nation for best White Collar Attorney in the United States by Chambers & Partners in both 2010 and 2011.

 The 2013 SuperLawyers again named David Markus as one of best 100 lawyers in Florida as it has for the past number of years.

-David Oscar Markus and Robin Kaplan received the Rodney Thaxton "Against All Odds" award by the Florida Association of Criminal Defense Attorneys--Miami Chapter, and were named as finalists by the Daily Business Review as Most Effective Lawyers in the field of criminal justice.
+David Oscar Markus received the Rodney Thaxton "Against All Odds" award by the Florida Association of Criminal Defense Attorneys--Miami Chapter, and were named as finalists by the Daily Business Review as Most Effective Lawyers in the field of criminal justice.

 David received the Eugene Spellman Criminal Justice Act Award for Excellence from the Southern District of Florida in 2013.

 After a month long trial, a jury found Francesco Scaglia not guilty in less than 2 hours.
 This was a federal criminal antitrust trial prosecuted by the Department of Justice.
 Despite being on video-tape and on a number of documents, the jury did not believe that Francesco was a knowing participant in the cartel.